TESTING GUIDE

 • Type C MCBs (BS EN 60898): Operate at 5–10× rated current (Ia = 10 × In).
 Maximum Zs values are half those of Type B for the same rating: 6A = 3.64Ω / 16A = 1.37Ω / 32A = 0.68Ω.
 Type C MCBs are common for motor loads and circuits with high inrush currents.

-On-site pass criterion (GN3): The measured Zs (at ambient temperature) should not exceed 0.80 × the tabulated Table 41.3 or Table 41.2 limit.
-This GN3-recommended site factor accounts for conductor temperature rise under normal load.
-If the measured Zs is between 0.80 × and 1.00 × the tabulated limit, apply the full Appendix 3 temperature adjustment (Reg 411.4.203) before deciding compliance.
-Where thermosetting insulation is sized per Reg 512.1.5, use 70°C thermoplastic temperatures for Zs assessment (per Note 3 to Reg 411.4.201).
+On-site pass criterion (BS 7671 Appendix 3): The measured Zs (at ambient temperature) should not exceed 0.80 × the tabulated Table 41.3 or Table 41.2 limit.
+The 0.8 factor accounts for the increase in conductor resistance with temperature under load current, and Appendix 3 states that Reg 411.4.4 is considered met when this is satisfied.
+If the measured Zs is between 0.80 × and 1.00 × the tabulated limit, work the Appendix 3 figures through against the actual conductor temperature before deciding compliance.
+Where thermosetting insulation is sized per Reg 512.1.5, use 70°C thermoplastic temperatures for Zs assessment (Note 3 to Tables 41.2 and 41.3).

 TT systems — Reg 411.5.3 Table 41.5